cn0047/stash/ed/t/patterns.architectural/microservices.md

 * Domain event.
   An aggregate publishes domain event when it’s created or undergoes some other significant change.

+Key questions:
+* What are you hoping to achieve?
+* Have you considered alternatives to using microservices?
+* How will you know if the transition is working?

+When might microservices be a bad idea:
+* Unclear domain.
+* Startup.
+* Customer-installed and managed software.
+* Not having a good reason.

+Pay attention to:
+* shifting structures.
+* reorganizing teams.
+* how will you know if the transition is working?

 #### Info

 * Avoid shared database because changes in schema in 1 microservice